Knack Glossary

 Tip: To learn more about using display rules, see our article here

-Record rules are available in form views, payment views, and grid views.
-These rules allow you to perform specific actions behind the scenes when a form, inline edit in a grid view, or a payment is submitted in the Live App.
+Record actions are available in form views, payment views, and grid views.
+These actions allow you to perform specific actions behind the scenes when a form, inline edit in a grid view, or a payment is submitted in the Live App.

-These rules can update the record the form/grid/payment view is using, update connected records, and also insert new connected records.
+These actions can update the record the form/grid/payment view is using, update connected records, and also insert new connected records.

-Tip: To learn more about using record rules, see our article here
+Tip: To learn more about using record actions, see our article here

 Conditional Rules